IdoBruker/Forge-ToDo-List-Example/README.md

-# Forge Hello World
+# Forge To-Do list example

-This project contains a Forge app written in JavaScript that displays `Hello World!` in a Jira global page.
+This project contains a Forge app written in TypeScript that displays `To-Do list` in a Jira global page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.